Andy4495/emulator-8-bit/README.md

 ### Defining the CPU

-The Z80-specific code is encapsulated in a class named `Z80` which inherits from an abstract base class `abstract_CPU`.
+The Z80-specific code is encapsulated in a class named `Z80` which inherits from the abstract base class `abstract_CPU`.
 Additional CPUs can be emulated by creating classes specific to those CPUs.

 The CPU opcodes are defined in several tables implemented with arrays of structs for the main and extended opcodes (`Z80_opcodes.h`).
 Each array entry contains the size of the instruction, the opcode/data layout, and the instruction mnemonic.
 The opcode value is represented by the array index.